Startup Funding: The Founder's Definitive Roadmap to Raising Capital and Optimizing the Capital Stack

 However, the mantra of "growth at all costs" no longer applies to all startups.
 Many – due to a changed funding environment – are taking the path towards profitability earlier.
 Working efficiently with the available capital has become crucial, especially when approaching new investors.

 The growth phase can last several years and is characterized by ever-new funding rounds - such as Series A, B, and C. Again, there is no strict separation.
-In addition to equity funding, alternative financial instruments based on debt capital are increasingly appearing in the growth stage.
+In addition to equity funding, debt capital for startups is increasingly appearing in the growth stage.
 The startup sets up its capital structure more diversely.

 A startup comes of age